-Beets, while perhaps not the most popular vegetable, can be used in a number of recipes some claim oven baked retain the highest flavor and sweetness.
+While perhaps not the most popular vegetable, beets can be used in several recipes.
+Some claim oven-baked retains the most robust flavor and sweetness.

-They can be can canned and pickled, made into chips and are the basis for Russian borscht soup.
-Raw beets do not freeze well, so young beets should be cooked before they are frozen.
+They can be canned and pickled, made into chips, and are the basis for Russian borscht soup.
+However, raw beets do not freeze well, so young beets should be cooked before being frozen.

 The leaves can be cooked like spinach or other greens or eaten raw in salads.
 Because the leaf is high in magnesium, about 25 percent, the extras are great additions to the compost pile.

-Companion planting is growing plants together which are beneficial to each other.
-Red beets grow well together with bush bean but not runner or pole varieties.
+Companion planting is growing plants together, which are beneficial to each other.
+For example, red beets grow well together with bush beans but not runner or pole varieties.

-Other early spring crops to plant near beets are lettuce, onions and kohlrabi.
-Beets also enjoy being planted close to all of the brassicas family of vegetables and garlic.
+Lettuce, onions, and kohlrabi are other early spring crops to plant near beets.
+Beets also enjoy growing close to the brassicas family of vegetables and garlic.

-Beets are not normally sold as nursery plants.
-The red beet seed is actually a collection of two or more seeds which will sprout within a week or depending on weather conditions and soil.
+Beets are generally not sold as nursery plants.
+The red beet seed is a collection of two or more seeds that will sprout within a week or depending on weather conditions and soil.

 Some growers will soak the seeds overnight before planting to encourage more rapid germination.

-The soil, with a pH factor between 6.2 and 6.8, should be well drained and loose, or loamy, with compost or other organic matter added into it.
+The soil, with a pH between 6.2 and 6.8, should be well drained and loose, or loamy, with compost or other organic matter added.

-Beets should be planted about inch deep and about an inch or so apart in rows 12 inches to 18 inches apart.
-After the seeds sprout and begin to grow it is usually necessary to begin thinning.
+Beets should be planted about an inch deep and about an inch apart in rows 12 to 18 inches apart.
+After the seeds sprout and grow, it is usually necessary to begin thinning.

 Beets grow best in cool weather and can survive a light frost.
-They should be planted where the area gets as much sunlight as possible with adequate moisture.
+Therefore, they should be planted where the area gets as much sunlight as possible with adequate moisture.

-Red beets are colorful additions to the home organic vegetable garden with multiple uses in the garden.
-They are one of the healthiest vegetables to grow as well as one of the easiest and sweetest.
+Red beets are colorful additions to the home organic vegetable garden with multiple uses.
+They are one of the healthiest vegetables to grow and one of the easiest and sweetest.